jarrodmillman/rcsds/_sources/standard/bash-advanced.txt

 The **xargs** and **tee** Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Useful Contents

-* :ref:`command-xargs` --  build and execute command lines from
+* :ref:`xargs` --  build and execute command lines from
   standard input
-* :ref:`command-tee` -- read from standard input and write to standard
+* :ref:`tee` -- read from standard input and write to standard
   output and files